pypeit/PypeIt/doc/dev/lrisconfig.rst

 Requirement PLL-17 states: "As a user, I expect the pipeline to automatically and correctly associate calibrations with science frames."

-PypeIt meets this requirement in the majority of use cases.
+PypeIt meets this requirement in the majority of use cases, as shown by the tests below.

-The test used to demonstrate PLL-16 is satisfied (:ref:`lris_frames_report`) is also relevant here since it shows that PypeIt correctly identifies LRIS data and associates them with a single configuration, all written to a single pypeit file.
+Note that the tests described in :ref:`lris_frames_report` are also relevant here since they show that PypeIt correctly identifies LRIS data and associates them with a single configuration, all written to a single pypeit file.

 To test that PypeIt can successfully identify multiple